 The Kanders Churchill Scholar will hold a bachelor's degree (either as a major or minor concentration) in science, mathematics, or engineering, and will attend the Cambridge Master's in Public Policy (see http://www.polis.cam.ac.uk/study-at-polis/graduates/MPhilPP).

 The Kanders Churchill Scholarship is an exciting addition to the Churchill Scholarship program and builds upon science policy seminars, which were introduced in the 2016-17 academic year for all Churchill Scholars.

 The selection process is different from that for the other 15 Churchill Scholars.
 Applicants for the Kanders Churchill Scholarship must be US citizens who are seniors when they apply or have graduated from any US institution.
 Unlike the other Churchill Scholarships, there will be no application to the Churchill Foundation.
 Instead, candidates will state their interest in the Kanders Churchill Scholarship on their Cambridge application: (see https://www.polis.cam.ac.uk/study-at-polis/graduates/MPhilPP/fees-and-funding).
-The next deadline will be in October 2020.
+The next deadline will be in early October, 2021, and the exact date will be annouced in the summer.

 As with all Churchill Scholarships, applicants must put Churchill College as their first college choice.
 The selection process will be completed by the end of December.
 The Selection Committee will consider candidates’ academic achievements in STEM as well as their preparation for the Master’s in Public Policy.

 The Kanders Churchill Scholarship was made possible through a generous donation from Churchill Foundation Board Member Warren Kanders.